LogtalkDotOrg/logtalk3/manuals/sources/userman/nomenclature.rst

    Logtalk provides clear closed world assumption semantics: messages or calls for declared but undefined predicates fail.
 Messages or calls for unknown (i.e. not declared) predicates throw an error.
-Crucially, this semantics apply to both *static* and *dynamic* predicates.
+Crucially, this semantics applies to both *static* and *dynamic* predicates.
 But in Prolog workarounds are required to have a static predicate being known by the runtime without it being also defined (so that calling it would fail instead of throwing a predicate existence error).